samupro-dev/mc-server-installer/README.md

 - Arclight fork updated to 1.18
 - Added version 1.17.1 of the Arclight fork
 ### v2.3
-- Fixed problem with the spigot compiler
+- Fixed issue with the spigot compiler
 - Updated the JRE of the spigot compiler
 ### v2.2
 - Fixed color issue in the installer